CartoDB/cartodb/doc/API.md

 ##### Arguments

 - **options**
-  - **layer** layer from the visualization where apply the overlay (optional)
+  - **layer** layer from the visualization where the overlay should be applied (optional)
   - **type** zoom / tooltip / infobox

-Extra options are available depending on the UI component selected before
+Extra options are available based on the UI component selected before.

 ##### Returns

-An overlay object, see [vis.Overlays](#visoverlays)
+An overlay object, see [vis.Overlays](#visoverlays).

 #### vis.getOverlay(_type_)

-Return the first overlay with the specified **type**.
+Returns the first overlay with the specified **type**.

 <div class="code-title">vis.getOverlay</div>
 ```javascript